Sign in

 Async and Await

-• The marked async method can use Await to designate suspension points.
-The await operator tells the compiler that the async method can't continue past that point until the awaited asynchronous process is complete.
-In the meantime, control returns to the caller of the async method.
+Using the Async modifier allows methods to use Await to mark suspension points.
+The await operator tells the compiler that the async method can't continue until the awaited process completes.

 Return types and parameters